digiltd/oh-rtd-test/Sonos-Binding.md

 The volume button on the loudspeakers create events and can trigger respective rule.
 Note: the "Play/Pause" button will not create related events.

 ## UPNP Problems
-The binding is making use of a buggy UPNP library that result in memory leaks which may crash OPENHAB occasionally.
+Note:The binding is making use of a buggy UPNP library that result in memory leaks which may crash OPENHAB occasionally.